BZLAB

 Bitcoin & Ethereum's Impact on Blockchain

 Blockchain technology may not be suitable for every business model and use case.
-Therefore, it's essential to consider specific requirements and use cases before implementing blockchain.
-Here are some factors that can help you assess whether you need blockchain technology:
+It is therefore important to consider specific requirements and use cases before adopting blockchain.
+Here are some considerations to help you assess whether you need blockchain technology:

-1. Is Distributed Trust Needed?: Blockchain establishes trust in a distributed manner among multiple actors.
-If you don't have trust issues in your business model or have other mechanisms to ensure trust, blockchain usage may not be necessary.
+- Is Distributed Trust Necessary?: Blockchain creates trust between multiple actors in a decentralized way.
+If your business model does not suffer from trust issues or you have other mechanisms in place to ensure trust, blockchain may not be necessary.

-3. Is There a Need for Data Immutability?: Blockchain makes it challenging to alter data.
-If data records' immutability is not a significant concern for your business, blockchain may not be required.
+- Is There a Need for Data Immutability?: The blockchain makes it difficult to change data.
+If changing records is not of serious importance, the blockchain may not be needed.

-4. Is Privacy Important?: Blockchain technology can provide different levels of privacy.
+- Does Privacy Matter?: Blockchain technology can provide different levels of privacy.
 However, some applications may require more privacy and blockchain may be limited in this case.

-5. Is There a Need for Central Authority?: Blockchain enables transactions to occur without the need for a central authority.
-If your business model doesn't involve a central institution or authority, blockchain could be considered.
+- Is There a Need for Central Authority?: Blockchain enables transactions without the need for a central authority.
+If there is no role of a central institution or authority in your business model, the use of blockchain can be considered.

-6. Is Audit Needed?: Blockchain transparently records transactions and provides auditing capabilities.
-If your business necessitates auditing, blockchain might be a suitable choice.
+- Is Audit Needed?: Blockchain transparently records and audits transactions.
+If you need auditing in your business, blockchain can be considered.

-In conclusion, blockchain technology can offer numerous benefits under specific conditions.
-However, it's essential to remember that it's not suitable for every business model.
-The decision to use blockchain or not should be based on your business model's needs and objectives.
+In conclusion, blockchain technology can bring many benefits under certain conditions.
+However, it is important to remember that it is not suitable for every business model.
+Depending on the needs and goals of your business model, the decision to use or not to use blockchain should be made.

 Bitcoin altyapısını oluşturan blokzincir teknolojisi gelecek vadeden bir teknoloji olmakla beraber bu teknolojinin tam bir olgunluğa erişmesi için kat edilmesi gereken adımlar vardır.
 Ancak, İsviçre merkezli Credit Suisse tarafından hazırlanan geniş çaplı bir rapora göre, blokzincir sadece dijital para birimleri veya finansal hizmetler için değil birçok alanda kullanılmaktadır.
 Dünya Ekonomik Forumu tarafından yapılan bir ankete göre, yöneticilerin %58’i küresel Gayri Safi Millî Üretimin %10’unun “2025’den önce blokzincirde bulunacağı” yönünde bir tahmin yürütmektedir.
 Bu yıl rapora göre olgunluğa erişim yılı olarak belirtilmiştir. Şu anda bu teknoloji prototip ve deney aşamalarının arasında yer almaktadır.

-Observers of the market expect specific products developed in 2018 to become frequently mentioned, anticipating the emergence of providers and new models.
-In 2017, many blockchain partnerships were formed.
-For example, in financial services, banks initiated joint ventures to test blockchain technology.
-In December, UBS signed agreements with a series of banks in Europe to test blockchain technology.
-They will trust the accuracy of their data to blockchain technology instead of relying on a third party or institution to review their data.
-According to this bank, blockchain technology will benefit not only in financial services but also in other areas.
-Credit Suisse stated that in 2017, other companies operating in various fields, such as consumer products and manufacturing, implemented blockchain solutions.
-It has been emphasized by the bank that 2018 will be a critical year for blockchain technology.
+Market observers expect certain products, providers and new models to emerge in 2018, with specific products being frequently mentioned.
+In 2017, there were many blockchain partnerships.
+In financial services, for example, banks launched joint ventures to test blockchain.
+In December, UBS entered into agreements with a number of banks in Europe to test blockchain technology.
+Instead of relying on a third party or institution to review their data, they will rely on blockchain technology for the accuracy of their data.
+According to this bank, not only financial services but other areas will benefit from blockchain technology.
+Credit Suisse stated that other companies operating in many areas such as consumer products and real-world applications such as manufacturing have already implemented blockchain solutions in 2017.
+2018 will be a critical year for blockchain technology, the bank said.